 You have several options for supports.
 What you choose will depend on what you have on hand, your budget and how permanent you want your covers to be.

 Steel hoops are lightweight, easy to store and easy to insert into the ground.
 This is what I use.
 You can buy them either as uncoated steel or plastic coated.
-They are more susceptible to bending and hard to straighten out.
-And you may need to get these from a garden centre or garden tool supplier.
+They are more susceptible to kinking and hard to straighten out.

 PVC pipe is readily available at home centres and plumbing supply stores, quite strong and is easy to bend in the smaller diameter sizes (3/4″ is recommended).
-As it is thicker, it may hold up better to high winds and animals jumping on your covers.
+As it is thicker than the steel hoops, it may hold up better to high winds and animals jumping on your covers.

 Wood frames can be easily built from 2×2 lumber in an A-frame shape to shed rain and snow.
 Because the shape is not rounded, plants at the edges of your bed won’t have much vertical room to grow.
 Alternatively you could also combine wood with PVC pipe or steel hoops for a hybrid frame style that can be made rounded.
 The frames are also harder to store when you don’t need them unless you find a way to hinge them.

 Wood stakes can be knocked into the middle of the bed and used to support the middle of the row cover.
 They can get in the way when you weed or cultivate and take up some room that could be used for planting.
 As with wood frames, you will likely have a more A-frame shape unless you place shorter stakes on the edges.
 And they can damage the cover over time, especially if you get lots of high winds that will make the cover rub on the tops of the stakes.

 The choice of your supports will determine what clips you can use.

 For steel hoops I use standard wooden clothespins.
 Or you can use binder clips although these will rust and also could damage the cover with their sharper edges.